saulpierotti/markdown_notebook/ADS_IL.md

 ### Knapsack problem
 * A thief can carry only a certain weight and he wants to maximise the value
 * In the 0-1 formulation, only integer items can be taken (no half items)
-	* It cannot be solved with a greedy approach
+	* It cannot be solved with a greedy approach, but it requires dynamic programming
 * In the fractional formulation fractions of items are allowed
 	* It can be solved with a greedy approach